Drakensberge/dsa2018-Pinception/README.md

 Also make a copy of the `Inception_BN-0039.symbols` replacing the underscore with a dash.

+If you have a problem with numpy versions, the advice [here](https://blog.csdn.net/xiaoyezi_1834/article/details/50996006) solved it for me.

 ## 3: Startup

 If you made it this far (I only did because it was late and I had a deadline and 50 students I couldn't disappoint), you rock.